pedro-pelicioni/MultIris/README.md

-# MultIris - Secure Multisig Wallet with World ID Authentication
+# Multiris - Secure Multisig Wallet with World ID Authentication

-MultIris is a secure and user-friendly multisignature wallet application that leverages World ID verification to ensure that only real humans can create and manage wallets.
-The application combines the security benefits of multisignature wallets with the uniqueness guarantees of World ID's biometric verification.
+Multiris is a secure, user-friendly multisignature wallet application that integrates World ID’s iris-based biometric verification to ensure only real humans can create and manage wallets.
+By combining the robust security of multisignature technology with unique human authentication, Multiris offers a groundbreaking solution for safeguarding digital assets and enabling trusted governance in decentralized systems such as Web3 applications, exchanges, and DAOs.

 ## Key Features

-- **World ID Authentication**: Verify users are unique humans through iris-based biometric verification
+- **World ID Authentication**: Verifies users as unique humans through iris-based biometric verification, preventing Sybil attacks.
-- **Multisignature Security**: Require multiple approvals for any transaction, preventing single points of failure
+- **Multisignature Security**: Requires multiple approvals for transactions, eliminating single points of failure.
-- **Customizable Governance**: Set personalized threshold requirements for transaction approvals
+- **Customizable Governance**: Allows users to define personalized approval thresholds for transactions.
-- **Mobile-First Design**: Optimized for smartphones with an intuitive and accessible interface
+- **Mobile-First Design**: Optimized for smartphones with an intuitive, accessible interface.
-- **Testnet Integration**: Test the application safely with Sepolia testnet before using real assets
+- **Testnet Integration**: Supports safe testing on the Sepolia testnet before managing real assets.

 ## Screenshots